tobiasfoster/project-one/README.md

 ## Disclaimer regarding AI usage

 AI has been used to complement the overall output of this project.
-The scaffolding of Storybook stories has largely been deferred to agents, as well as the initial implementation of tests.
+The scaffolding of Storybook stories has largely been deferred to agents, as well as the initial implementation of tests, and also the theming.
 It has also acted as a reviewer, leveraging some of the skills included publicly in this repository, and I have applied its suggestions where deemed appropriate.
 It has also helped structure this README.

 ## License